Coneriys/apache4/docs/content/reference/install-configuration/tls/certificate-resolvers/acme.md

 Even though this behavior is [DNS RFC](https://community.letsencrypt.org/t/wildcard-issuance-two-txt-records-for-the-same-name/54528/2) compliant, it can lead to problems as all DNS providers keep DNS records cached for a given time (TTL) and this TTL can be greater than the challenge timeout making the `DNS-01` challenge fail.

-The Traefik ACME client library [lego](https://github.com/go-acme/lego) supports some but not all DNS providers to work around this issue.
+The apache4 ACME client library [lego](https://github.com/go-acme/lego) supports some but not all DNS providers to work around this issue.
 The supported `provider` table indicates if they allow generating certificates for a wildcard domain and its root domain.

 ### Wildcard Domains